pruyontrarakk/4156-P2KM/README.md

 - TrendMaster - download following the instructions per this link: https://github.com/hemangjoshi37a/TrendMaster/blob/main/docs/installation.md

 ## Microservice Architecture
-The API architecture is built around three core microservices - **StockDataService**, **NewsDataService**, and **ForecastDataService**.
+The API architecture is built around four core microservices - **StockDataService**, **NewsDataService**, **ForecastDataService**, and **AdjustedPredictionService**.
 These services are unified through the **CompositeController**, which acts as the central RESTful interface that aggregates their outputs and delivers user-friendly responses to clients.

 ### 1. StockDataService (and Alpha Vantage)
 Service exposing daily stock for a given ticker via Alpha Vantage.